One of Japan's three Fudo temples is in Miyagi Prefecture? Yokoyama Fudoson at Daitokuji Temple in Tome City [Miyagi Prefecture]

 The Japanese dace, designated as a national natural monument

-As soon as you pass through the temple gate at the entrance, you will see a pond within the temple grounds.
-This pond is home to the Japanese dace, another highlight of Daitokuji Yokoyama Fudoson .
+As soon as you pass through the main gate at the entrance, you'll see the temple grounds' pond.
+This is where the "ugui" fish, another highlight of Daitoku-ji Yokoyama Fudōson, lives.

-They are considered messengers of Fudo Myo-o and have been fed and cared for by pilgrims for many years.
-As their habits and ecology can be observed well, they were designated a national natural monument in 1935 as the "Yokoyama Dace Habitat."
+Considered messengers of Fudo Myoo (a Buddhist deity), the Japanese dace have been fed by worshippers and cared for for many years.
+Because their habits and ecology can be easily observed, the areawas designated a national natural monument in 1935 as the "Yokoyama Dace Habitat."

 This fish is also called Akahara because the abdomen of the male turns red during spawning season